erjosito/azure-networking-lab/README.md

 Before starting with this account, make sure to fulfill all the requisites:

-- --A valid Azure subscription account.
+- A valid Azure subscription account.
 If you don&#39;t have one, you can create your [free azure account](https://azure.microsoft.com/en-us/free/) (https://azure.microsoft.com/en-us/free/) today.
-- --If you are using Windows 10, you can [install Bash shell on Ubuntu on Windows](http://www.windowscentral.com/how-install-bash-shell-command-line-windows-10) ( [http://www.windowscentral.com/how-install-bash-shell-command-line-windows-10](http://www.windowscentral.com/how-install-bash-shell-command-line-windows-10)).
+- If you are using Windows 10, you can [install Bash shell on Ubuntu on Windows](http://www.windowscentral.com/how-install-bash-shell-command-line-windows-10) ( [http://www.windowscentral.com/how-install-bash-shell-command-line-windows-10](http://www.windowscentral.com/how-install-bash-shell-command-line-windows-10)).
-- --Azure CLI 2.0, follow these instructions to install: [https://docs.microsoft.com/en-us/cli/azure/install-azure-cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
+- Azure CLI 2.0, follow these instructions to install: [https://docs.microsoft.com/en-us/cli/azure/install-azure-cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)

 The labs cover: